Updated October 2022

 - The organizers reserve the right to prohibit attendance at any future meeting.

-By attending GOSH events and posting in our online forum, you are agreeing to this code of conduct.
+By attending GOSH events and participating in any GOSH on/offline spaces, you are agreeing to this code of conduct.

-This Code of Conduct was created collaboratively and drew from other CoCs, including those by Public Lab, International Congress of Marine Conservation 2016, and TransH4CK.
+This Code of Conduct was created collaboratively and drew from other Code of Conducts, including those by Public Lab, International Marine Conservation Congress 2016, and TransH4CK.